WP Table Manager documentation

 Finally you can preview and generate your table like any other table.

-When your table is generated you will still have access to the table Database source and you can for example add a column in your table.
+When your table is generated you will still have access to the table Database source and you can for example add "Status" column in your table at Data Source tab.